top of page

 Every weekday between Ash Wednesday and Holy Saturday

-The 2023 Christ Church Lenten Meditation Book contains parishioner submissions of prayers, songs, poems, and personal reflections.
-It also includes our favorite inspirational pieces by various writers and theologians, particularly focusing on our Spiritual Life theme this year, Be an Instrument of God's Peace.
+The 2025 Christ Church Lenten Meditation Book contains parishioner submissions of prayers, songs, poems, and personal reflections.
+It also includes our favorite inspirational pieces by various writers and theologians, particularly focusing on our Spiritual Life theme this year, Reaching Out in Faith.
 Be sure to check back each weekday, as daily meditations will be posted here on our website and our social media pages throughout the Lenten season.
-Printed copies of our LMB are also available in the church's Narthex beginning on February 19th.
+Printed copies of our LMB are also available in the church's Narthex beginning March 2nd.

 Shrove Tuesday Pancake Supper

-The incredible youth of Christ Church will once again host our annual Shrove Tuesday/Mardi Gras Pancake Supper on February 21st!
-Join us in the Great Hall of New Brick for this traditional start to the Lenten season.
-Serving begins at 6:30 p.m. so please sign up here so we know how many people we need to prepare for.
-Seating will be available until approximately 7:30 p.m.
-We'll also have a live steel band performing!
+The incredible youth of Christ Church will once again host our annual Shrove Tuesday/Mardi Gras Pancake Supper on March 4th, so join us in the Great Hall of New Brick for this traditional start to the Lenten season.
+Serving begins at around 6:30 p.m., so please sign up here so we know how much to buy.
+Service will be available until approximately 7:30 p.m.
 Tickets for this event are $15. for an individual and $25. for a family, and you can pay using cash at the door, or by using our online giving form (choose “Shrove Tuesday Dinner” in the FUND dropdown menu).
-Tickets are also available if you come to church on Sunday; just speak with Yetti Lipede.
-This event is also your final opportunity of 2023 to view and purchase the beautiful handiwork of African Team Ministries, one-of-a-kind pieces created by very talented artisans.
+Tickets are also available if you come to church on a Sunday.
+This event has flavorful pancakes, fun Afrobeat music with DJ Edgar, and fantastic fellowship for everyone.
+What a way to begin the Lenten season - don't miss it!

 Ash Wednesday

 Ash Wednesday reminds us of our mortality and of what we are made of.
-To get our thoughts and ourselves ready and prepared for Lent, Christ Church offers worship with the Imposition of Ashes on Wednesday, February 22nd at 7:00 a.m. and 12:00 noon in Old Brick, and 7:00 p.m. in the New Brick Sanctuary.
-We‘ll also livestream the 7:00 p.m. service on our website, YouTube, and Facebook pages.
+To get our thoughts and ourselves ready and prepared for Lent, Christ Church offers worship with the Imposition of Ashes on Wednesday, March 5th at 7:00 a.m. in Old Brick, and then at 12 noon and 7:00 p.m. in the New Brick Sanctuary.
+We‘ll also livestream the 7:30 p.m. worship on our website, YouTube, and Facebook pages.

-And this year, Ashes to Go returns to Christ Church - an opportunity for those working commuters, students, and early risers to stop by and receive Ashes as they start their day.
+Weather permitting, we'll also offer Ashes to Go, a brief stop at Christ Church that takes place for those working commuters, students, and early risers to stop by and receive Ashes as they start their day.
 We will offer a short prayer and administer them to those who cannot be with us in worship that morning, but who desire the Ashes nonetheless.
-Simply look for the Ashes to Go banner in the main driveway, and stop by beginning at 6 a.m.
+Simply follow the Ashes to Go signs on the lawns, and stop by beginning at 6 a.m.

 Lenten Reflection Day